pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 dependencies = [ "numpy>=1.0" ]
 ```

-You can combine specifiers with commas, and use different kinds of specifiers for each package in your `dependencies` section:
+Commas are used to separate individual dependencies, and each package in your `dependencies` section can use different types of version specifiers:

 ```toml
 dependencies = [